uni-halle/quik/README.md

 ## Installation

 Our software has been developed for Linux.
-The following steps are required for installation on a Ubuntu 24.04 system:
+The following steps are required to install quik on a Ubuntu 24.04 system:

 1. Install software packages: